-Currently, it is in force the program for the supply of butane for gas bottles at subsidized prices, created by Executive Order No. 470/15 of the National Executive Branch (PEN or Poder Ejecutivo Nacional) and encompassed under the Household Gas Bottles’ Program (Resolution (Res.)
-No. 56/17 of the Subsecretariat of Hydrocarbon Resources (SRH), as amended), providing for the supply of a defined quota of LPG by producers to fractionation companies, under a maximum reference price, to benefit low-income residential users.
-The sales price for butane and propane traded under the Household Gas Bottles’ Program is determined by the SRH, which set a price of AR$5,416/metric ton (ton) for butane and AR$5,502/ton for propane as from April 2018 (Provision No. 5/18).
-Later, prices were updated to AR$9,154/ton for butane and AR$9,042/ton for propane effective as from February 1, 2019 (Res.
-No. 15/19 of the former Government Secretariat of Energy), to AR$9,327/ton of butane and AR$9,213/ton for propane as from May 10, 2019 (Provisions No. 34/19 of the Subsecretariat of Hydrocarbons and Fuels (SHC)), and to AR$9,895/ton for butane and AR$9,656/ton for propane as from July 1, 2019 (SHC Provisions No. 104/19).
-Consequently, the participation in this program forces TGS (Transportadora de Gas del Sur S.A.) and Refinor (Refinería del Norte S.A.) to produce and sell LPG at prices ostensibly lower than market prices, which entails adopting the necessary mechanisms to minimize its negative impact.
+Currently, the butane supply for gas bottles at subsidized prices program is in force, created by Executive Order No. 470/15 of the PEN (National Executive Branch or Poder Ejecutivo Nacional) and encompassed under the Household Gas Bottles’ Program (Resolution No. 56/17 of the SRH (Subsecretariat of Hydrocarbon Resources), as amended).
+The program provides a defined LPG quota to fractionation companies, under a maximum reference price, to benefit low-income residential users.
+The sales price for butane and propane traded under the Household Gas Bottles’ Program is determined by the SRH, which set a price of AR$9,895/ton for butane and AR$9,656/ton for propane as of July 1, 2019 (Provisions No. 104/19 of SHC (Subsecretariat of Hydrocarbons and Fuels)).
+Later, prices were updated to AR$10,885/ton for both products effective as from October 19, 2020 (Res.
+No. 30/20 of SE (Secretariat of Energy).
+Consequently, this program’s participation forces TGS and Refinor to produce and sell LPG at prices ostensibly lower than market prices, which entails adopting the necessary mechanisms to minimize its negative impact.

-As regards the Agreement for the Supply of Propane Gas for Undiluted Propane Gas Distribution Grids (Propane for Grids Agreement), a set of resolutions regulating the price of propane.
-On May 30, 2018, TGS executed the 16th extension to the agreement, which set a new methodology for the determination of the price and volumes to be sold for the April 1, 2018 – December 31, 2019 period under this program.
-As of the date of release of Pampa’s 2019 Annual Report, this program has not been extended.
-However, on January 14, 2020, TGS was instructed by the former Secretariat of Energy (SE) to proceed with the propane deliveries pursuant to the conditions of the 16th extension to the Propane for Grids Agreement, indicating that this entity is performing all necessary works to extend the term of the Agreement until at least June 30, 2020.
+As regards the Agreement for the Supply of Propane Gas for Undiluted Propane Gas Distribution Grids, on May 30, 2018, TGS executed the 16th extension to the agreement, which set a new methodology for the determination of the price and volumes to be sold for the April 1, 2018 – December 31, 2019 period under this program.
+On January 14, 2020, TGS was instructed by the SE to proceed with the deliveries according to such extension.
+On August 25, 2020, TGS executed the 17th extension to the Propane for Grids Agreement, effective until December 31, 2020.
+As of the date of release of this Annual Report, this program has not been postponed.

-Both the Household Gas Bottles’ Program and the Propane for Grids Agreement provide for the payment of a compensation to participants, payable by the Federal Government, which is calculated as the difference between the sale price under such agreement and the export parity published by the SRH on a monthly basis, although with significant delays in collection terms.
+Both the Household Gas Bottles’ Program and the Propane for Grids Agreement provide compensation to participants, payable by the Federal Government, which is calculated as the difference between the sale price under such agreement and the export parity published by the SRH monthly, although with significant delays in collection terms.

-As regards Res.
-I-1,982/11 and I-1,991/11 issued by ENARGAS (National Gas Regulatory Entity or Ente Nacional Regulador del Gas), which at the time provided for an approximate 700% increase in the natural gas import financing charge (created by PEN Executive Order No. 2,067/08), on March 26, 2019, TGS was served notice of the first-instance ruling upholding its claim for unconstitutionality and nullity of the above-mentioned provisions.
-The Federal Government appealed this ruling on March 29, 2019; the appeal was granted on April 3, 2019 and has not been resolved as of the date hereof.
+Regarding Resolutions I-1,982/11 and I-1,991/11 issued by ENARGAS (National Gas Regulatory Entity or Ente Nacional Regulador del Gas), which at the time provided for an approximate 700% increase in the natural gas import financing charge (created by PEN Executive Order No. 2,067/08), on March 26, 2019, TGS was served notice of the first-instance ruling upholding its claim for unconstitutionality and nullity of the provisions mentioned above.
+The Federal Government appealed this ruling on March 29, 2019; the appeal was granted on April 3, 2019, and has not been resolved as of the date hereof.

-On October 29, 2019, the judge hearing the case resolved, taking into consideration the ruling and in view of the reasons alleged by TGS, to extend the validity of the granted injunction for a term of six months in such ordinary proceeding and/or until a final and conclusive ruling is issued.
+On December 1, 2020, the Court hearing the case resolved, taking into consideration the ruling and given the reasons alleged by TGS, to extend the validity of the granted injunction for a term of six months in such ordinary proceeding and/or until a final and conclusive ruling is issued.

-In the month of June 2016, the performance of the Integral Tariff Review (RTI) was requested to the former Ministry of Energy and Mining (MEyM) as the tariffs were insufficient to develop a maintenance and investment plan that may guarantee the integrity of facilities, minimize wastages, prevent and detect fraud, and improve energy efficiency towards the evolution of the transportation service in terms of reliability and efficiency.
-Consequently, on March 10, 2017, a new US$-denominated tariff scheme was published providing for an average 34% increase, effective for a term of 5 years as from March 2017 (MEyM Resolution No. 49/17).
+In June 2016, OldelVal (Oleoductos del Valle S.A.) requested the performance of the RTI (Integral Tariff Review) to the MEyM (former Ministry of Energy and Mining) as tariffs were insufficient to develop a maintenance and investment plan that may guarantee the integrity, efficiency and reliability of the facilities and transportation service.
+Consequently, on March 10, 2017, a new US$-denominated tariff scheme was published, providing for an average 34% increase, effective for a term of 5 years as from March 2017 (MEyM Resolution No. 49/17).